sven-seyfert/sqlite-showcase/README.md

 The project/repository is structured in a module based way.
 This might be a bit unfamiliar for the most people regarding the usage of AutoIt.
 But for people coming from other programming languages, this is probably a familiar picture. [^1]

 [^1]: The `.gitkeep` files are only to ensure the empty folders are check-in.
 They can be deleted if you want to.
-Otherwise GIT would ignore empty folder, but the project needs them.
+Otherwise GIT would ignore an empty folder, but the project needs them.

 #### *SQLite*